kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 title: JWT access strategies with Ory Oathkeeper to Istio
 ---

-For JWT access strategy we are transitioning from Ory Oathkeeper to Istio.
-Here is a description on how Ory Oathkeeper JWT access strategy configuration looks like and respectively differs to Istio.
+We are in the process of transitioning from Ory Oathkeeper to Istio JWT access strategy.
+This document explains the differences between those two strategies and compares their configuration.

 ## Comparison of Ory Oathkeeper and Istio JWT access strategy configurations